-All substitute decision-makers should act in the patient's best interests.
+A person responsible should act in the patient's best interests.
 The goal is to give the patient the best opportunity of having their health promoted and maintained in a way that they would have wanted.
-They should be guided by what they believe the patient would have wanted, not what the decision-maker themselves might want in the same situation.
+A person responsible should be guided by what they believe the patient would have wanted, not what the decision-maker themselves might want in the same situation.